 - Meaningful Name: Sophie Bangs

-- Mental World: Trips into the Immateria seem to qualify as this.
+- Mental World: Trips into the Immateria seem to qualify as this, the Immateria acting as the collective unconsciouse where all symbols, dreams, thoughts and metaphors reside.

 - Mr (and Ms, and Mrs.) Exposition: About half the cast.